rnikhil275/rnikhil275.github.io/projects/index.md

 * DevOps: AWS, Git, Ansible, Docker, Heroku
 * Reversing Tools: OllyDBG, GDB, Bless(hex editor), Hopper Disassembler

 # Talks

-Gave a talk on MVC Web Framework and Google Summer of Code to a crowd of enthusiastic people at BITS Pilani, Pilani Campus.
+Gave a talk on MVC Web Frameworks and Google Summer of Code to a crowd of enthusiastic people at BITS Pilani, Pilani Campus.

 # Positions of Responsibility

 * Technical Lead SSMS BITS Pilani ( April 2015 - May 2016).
 * Core Member, Department of Informalz responsible for organizing and conducting fun events in all the major festivals at BITS Pilani, Pilani Campus.
 * Member of Team Inspired Karters which builds an off-road vehicle for participating in BAJA-SAE(ATV Racing) around the globe.
+* Member of National Service Scheme, Pilani, Incharge of the Computer Literacy Programme for under privileged kids in and around Pilani.

 # Other Activities and Interests